-- The two introductory papers, short paper, and the term paper should be submitted to me as PDF uploads to Bb. - The Journal Club Summaries, Readings/Discussion Points, and Peer Feedback of term papers should be submitted to me as PDF documents uploaded to Bb.
+- The two introductory papers, short paper, and the term paper should be submitted to me as hardcopy printouts.
+A PDF or Word version of the short paper and term paper will also be uploaded to Bb. - The Journal Club Summaries, Readings/Discussion Points, and Peer Feedback of term papers should be submitted to me as computer-generated hardcopy printouts formatted as outlined above.